Models and termination of proof reduction in the $\lambda$$\Pi$-calculus modulo theory: Termination of proof reduction

-We now prove that proof-reduction terminates in the $\lambda \Pi$-calculus modulo a super-consistent theory such as Simple type theory or the Calculus of constructions.
-We use here the notion of {\em reducibility candidate} introduced by Girard \cite{Girard}.
-Our definition, however, follows that of Parigot \cite{Parigot}.
+We finally prove that proof reduction terminates in the $\lambda \Pi$-calculus modulo any super-consistent theory such as Simple type theory without or with a parametric quantifier or the Calculus of constructions.

+In Deduction modulo theory, we can define a congruence with non terminating rewrite rules, without affecting the termination of proof reduction.
+For instance, the rewrite rule

+does not terminate, but the congruence it defines is the identity and proofs modulo this congruence are just proofs in pure Predicate logic.
+Thus, proof reduction in Deduction modulo this congruence terminates.
+So, in the $\lambda \Pi$-calculus modulo this congruence, the $\beta$-reduction terminates, but the $\beta{\cal R}$-reduction does not, as the ${\cal R}$-reduction alone does not terminate.
+Here, we restrict to prove the termination of $\beta$-reduction, not $\beta {\cal R}$-reduction.
+In some cases, like for the three theories presented above, the termination of the $\beta {\cal R}$-reduction is a simple corollary of the termination of the $\beta$-reduction.
+In some others, it is not.

+The main notion used in this proof is that of {\em reducibility candidate} introduced by Girard \cite{Girard}.
+Our inductive definition, however, follows that of Parigot \cite{Parigot}.